genesiscommunitysuccess/docs/docs/01_getting-started/07_quick-guides/09_faster_quick-start/02_create-a-new-project.md

 id: create-a-new-project
 ---

-The GenX CLI tool enables you to seed projects, in this case we just want to generate a blank full-stack application project.
+The GenX CLI tool enables you to seed projects.
+In this case, we just want to generate a blank full-stack application project.

 For step-by-step instructions on how to install and use this tool, follow the guide on GenX.